William Reynolds (industrialist): Steam locomotive

-In January 1802 Richard Trevithick came to Coalbrookdale, where boiler plates for steam engines had been made for some time.
+In January 1802, Richard Trevithick came to Coalbrookdale, where boiler plates for steam engines had been made for some time.
 He built and tested a stationary engine which operated with an unprecedentedly high boiler pressure of 145 psi.
-Trevithick, who had built a road locomotive in Cornwall (the Puffing Devil), then worked, probably with Reynolds, to build a locomotive at Coalbrookdale that ran on rails; few details are known about this experiment, which is thought to be the first occasion of a locomotive on rails.
+Trevithick, who had built a road locomotive in Cornwall (the Puffing Devil), then worked, probably with Reynolds, to build a locomotive at the Coalbrookdale Ironworks that ran on rails; few details are known about this experiment, which is thought to be the first occasion of a locomotive on rails.
+Sadly, Reynolds died in 1803, and this locomotive project was left incomplete.

 Reynolds and Darby families

 Around 1789 Richard Reynolds passed his shares in the Ketley ironworks to William and William's half-brother Joseph Reynolds (1768–1859).
 In 1796 the interests of the Darby and Reynolds families, having become complicated, were separated, the Ketley ironworks belonging to the Reynolds family, and Coalbrookdale to the Darbys.

 Reynolds became seriously ill in March 1803, and died near Broseley (adjacent to Coalbrookdale) on 3 June of that year.
 He was buried in the Quaker burial ground at Coalbrookdale.
 His interests in the Ketley works were passed to his half-brother Joseph.